Ottley Russell Coulter: Personal life and death

 Coulter collected books and magazines related to physical culture.
 His collection is stored at the H.J.
 Lutcher Stark Center for Physical Culture and Sports.

-With his Scottish-born wife nee Ethel Alexander, Coulter had three children.
+With his Scottish-born wife née Ethel Alexander, Coulter had three children.
 They resided in Lemont Furnace.
 His wife predeceased him in 1972.

-Coulter died on December 17, 1976 in Lemont Furnace, at age 86.
+Coulter died on December 17, 1976, in Lemont Furnace, at age 86.
 He was buried in the Sylvan Heights Cemetery.